cloudmesh-community/hid-sp18-419/project-code/pi-config/README.md

 * Incorporate `download_image.sh` functionality into script, with option to select a different base OS (e.g. from Dexter Labs)
 * Add option to burn images from the script.
-* Write post configuration setup scripts:
+* Copy a post configuration setup script to each Pi that will run on first login and do the following:
   * Make the head node a DHCP server
   * Create a DB of IP addresses, Mac Addresses, and hostnames
   * Permanenty enables ssh